Head of Agniyoga Studio, yoga teacher

 Love.
 Joy.
 Yoga.

-She has been teaching it for the last ten years.
-She is a renowned experienced yoga teacher, E-RYT 500, founder of the Agniyoga studio & yoga teacher school.
+Daša has a 20 years long yoga practice behind her that combined with contemporary dance.
+She has been teaching yoga since 2004.
+She is a renowned experienced yoga teacher, E-RYT 500, founder of the Agniyoga studio & yoga teacher school (basic & advanced yoga teacher training) in Ljubljana, Slovenia.

 She is registered by American Yoga Alliance as an experienced yoga teacher E-RYT 500.